 In the service of his country, King Faraday has travelled the world countless times over, doing whatever he feels necessary to protect and maintain the security of the United States.
 Several times in the last few years this has brought him into conflict with the Batman.
 Though their points of view differ, they retain a grudging respect for one another.

-King Faraday has been an operative with Checkmate and the present version of Suicide Squad.
+King Faraday has been an operative with Checkmate and the last version of Suicide Squad pre-Flashpoint.

 Faraday plays a prominent role in the alternate universe series DC: The New Frontier.
 He leads an effort to contain and corral the large amount of super-powered entities appearing.
 He uses various illegal methods, such as laying a trap for Barry Allen, even though he has not committed any crimes.
 Despite all this, he forms a friendship with the Martian Manhunter .
 He is killed in the last issue of the series.